facebook/infer/_docs/01-linters.md

 **Background on the clang AST**

-First of all, get familiar with the `decl` and `stmt` data structures of the ast in infer/infer/src/clang/clang_ast_t.mli (is generated). `decl` is the type for declarations and  contains items such as `ObjCInterfaceDecl`, `ObjCPropertyDecl`, `ObjCMethodDecl`, etc. `stmt` is a type for statements and contains items such as `ObjCMessageExpr`, `IfStmt`, etc. For information on those names, you can google them, and you'll find the clang docs about them, for instance `ObjCInterfaceDecl`.
+First of all, get familiar with the `decl` and `stmt` data structures of the ast in infer/infer/src/clang/clang_ast_t.mli.
+This is a generated file. `decl` is the type for declarations and  contains items such as `ObjCInterfaceDecl`, `ObjCPropertyDecl`, `ObjCMethodDecl`, etc. `stmt` is a type for statements and contains items such as `ObjCMessageExpr`, `IfStmt`, etc. For information on those names, you can google them, and you'll find the clang docs.

 More important is to be able to map source code to its ast components.
 You can do this in two ways.
 Say your file is called Test.m.
 The first one is with the command